prasannadhami14/SlumSarathi/Readme.md

 # slumSarathi

-slumSarathi is a Django-based project designed to [briefly describe the purpose of your project, e.g., "manage and analyze data related to urban slum development"].
+slumSarathi is a Django-based project designed to connect students to share their talent.
 This README provides an overview of the project, setup instructions, and the folder structure.

 ## Features

-- [Feature 1: e.g., User authentication and management]
+- [User authentication and management]
-- [Feature 2: e.g., Data visualization and reporting]
-- [Feature 3: e.g., RESTful API for data access]
-- [Add more features as needed]

 ## Getting Started